• Skip to primary navigation

 Aerial thermal image of a factory chimney

-And thermal imaging also applies to your operating equipment.
+Thermal imaging also applies to your operating equipment.

 A quick inspection of operating equipment with a thermal imaging scan tells you more than you knew about the health of those systems.
 In general, operating equipment tends to heat up as they begin to fail.
 Use a thermal inspection to find stressed motors or worn belts, to check overloaded electric circuits, and to see if there is overheating anywhere in the system.
 Potential electrical shorts show up as hot circuits or hot fuses.
-An air handling system that has a clogged filter shows up hotter than usual.
+An air handling system with a clogged filter shows up hotter than usual.

 Electrical and plumbing inspections with a thermal imaging camera can help you: